Personal-Obsidian-Plugins/obsidian-copilot/src/search/README.md

    - Builds a property graph where notes and tag paths are primary nodes, with optional helper nodes representing hierarchy segments purely for parent-child relationships (they are not treated as independent tags).
    - Adds `LINKS_TO`, `EMBEDS`, and `MENTIONS` edges to model wiki-links, embeds, and other cross-note references so Zettelkasten clusters surface naturally.
    - Implements a lean, tag-focused schema maintained in-house; frontmatter properties can be toggled in a later phase.
-   - Powered by the `neo4j-driver` packaged with the plugin; runs against a local Neo4j instance started by the user or embedded (TBD).
+   - Powered by the `neo4j-driver` packaged with the plugin; runs against a user-managed Neo4j Desktop instance reachable at `bolt://localhost:7687` (or a custom URI supplied via settings).
+   - Connection settings live alongside graph toggles and include an inline health check so users can confirm the Desktop database is online before building the graph.

 4. **LangChain Hybrid Retriever**